230140111021tej/Matrix_Multiplication_3-3_Verilog/README.md

 - **Output**:
   - Matrix C = A × B: 3×3, each element 19 bits (prevents overflow in all input cases)

-“Calculation follows standard row–column matrix multiplication, with inputs provided in column-major order.”
+“Calculation follows standard row–column matrix multiplication.
+Internally, matrix inputs are provided in column-major order, while outputs are produced in row-major order.”

 ---